Last updated on December 3rd, 2024 at 01:59 am

 However, when traveling anywhere in the world it is important to remain alert and aware of your surroundings.
 This is especially true if you decide to celebrate at the Angel of Independence on New Year’s Eve.

-I always carry a cross-body bag so that I have more control over it and try to keep my hand on it while walking through crowds.
-I also try to limit the amount of cash and card that I carry.
+I always carry a cross-body bag and I try to keep my hand on it while walking through crowds.
+I also limit the amount of cash and cards that I carry with me.

 New Year’s Day in Mexico City